Data Quilts

 It began by wondering what was in the water?
 How could a making process help us understand if the water was clean or polluted?

-Natural dyeing processes are incredibly sensitive to the water that's used, added metals, or acids can vastly change the outcome colour.
-Comparing water samples from across the canal network, this process was showing visually, the environmental data of today.
+Natural dyeing processes are sensitive to the water that's used, added metals, or acids can vastly change the outcome colour.
+Comparing water samples from across the canal network, this process helped visulalise this data.
 This project brought into question the future of traditional craft processes and how they would change in a damaged environment.

-Extrapolating upon current climate predictions in the IPCC report, the natural dye processes were repeated with each water sample with the addition of hormones, metals and artificial fertilisers to simulate a future in which our waters are becoming progressively more contaminated and polluted.
+Extrapolating upon current climate predictions in the IPCC report, the natural dye processes were repeated with each water sample with the addition of hormones, metals and artificial fertilisers to simulate a future in which our waters become increasingly contaminated and polluted.